Early notification programs

 - Summer 2020 - between the third and fifth course meeting date

-The midterm grades (View step-by-step instructions, including submission by spreadsheet upload) process allows faculty to notify students through eServices of their current grade in the course between weeks 6 and 10, which is one week prior to the semester’s withdrawal deadline.
+Midterm grades (View step-by-step instructions) allow faculty to notify students through eServices of their current grade in the course between weeks 6 and 10, which is one week prior to the semester’s withdrawal deadline.
 Without these grades, both the student and their academic advisor assume that the student is performing adequately in your class.
 Midterm grades are not posted in summer semesters.

 Class attendance is one of the most predictive indicators of a student's final grade and GPA*.
 New students may lack the self-regulation necessary to maintain good attendance patterns during their transition to a college campus.
 Because of this, instructors are encouraged to remind students of the importance of attending class regularly.
 Instructors who choose to take attendance are encouraged to do so in Navigate, so that faculty, students and advisors can all view a student's course attendance patterns to better inform academic performance discussions.